Adults can help promote good dental health among children

 In a sense, dentists treating children see two patients with each visit: the child and the accompanying parent.

-While the dentists treat the child, the parent receives dental education to improve home care.
+We talked to a dentist and his comment is here that, while the dentists treat the child, the parent receives dental education to improve home care.
 Children should begin seeing the dentist by 1 year of age.
 Although it seems too early to many parents, it is important so that dentist can detect oral problems early, help children feel comfortable visiting the dentist, and establish good home care with parents.

 “One of the things that drives me crazy that I see in the store is baby bottles covered with 7-Up or Pepsi,” said Matthew Hall, dentist and general practice residency program director at the Department of Medical Education at St. Joseph’s Hospital Health Center.